Equipment Repairs, Replacements, Upgrades & Comments:

 Changing oil with a hand pump is a hard and messy job.
 A couple of people we respect suggested that we get a Reverso pump so we ordered one while we were in the USA.
 I mounted it on the engine room wall, with a hose long enough to drain the oil in the engine, transmission and generator.
 It seems like a great solution...I'll update this after I have used it for a year.

-Update: I have now used the pump to change oil in the engine and the gearbox a number of times and I am glad I made this addition!
+Update: I have now used the pump to change oil in the engine and the gearbox many times and I am glad I made this addition!

 Update May 2013: Last year we upgraded our chain to 100 meters of 10mm.
 Still find zipties to be the best markers.
 When we bent the 25kg Delta Anchor (catching it on an unfriendly fuel dock in Napier, NZ) we upgraded to a 33kg/70lb one.
 It's a little big on the bow but kind of like hauling around our own mooring.